drewbaker/wp-easy/README.md

     'work-detail'   => ['path' => '/work/:spot/', 'template' => 'work'],    // Will display the /template/work.php file also
     'reel'          => '/reel/',                                            // Short syntax, will also display the /template/reel.php file
     'article'       => ['path' => '/:article'],                             // Will display the /template/article.php file
+    'secert'        => ['path' => '/secert/', 'layout' => 'secert'],        // Will display the /template/secert.php file and the /layouts/alternate.php layout
 ]);
 ```